jagi/meteor-astronomy/README.md

 We have to name the module.
 In our example it's `Methods`.

+We can define few useful methods in the module definition.
+They are:

+- `initSchema`
+- `initClass`
+- `initInstance`

+Each method is executed in different context.
+The invocation context is related with the name of method.

+- `initSchema` - `this` points to class's schema
+- `initClass` - `this` points to the class
+- `initInstance` - `this` points to class's instance (document being created)

-Next thing we do is hooking into schema initialization process.
-We create private `this._methods` object and add methods from schema definition that user has provided.
-As you can see `initSchema` function is called in the context of the current class schema (in other words `this` is class schema).
+As you can see in the `Methods` module definition we have the `initSchema` function defined.
+We create the private `this._methods` object in the class's schema and add methods from the schema definition that a user has provided.
+As you can see the `initSchema` function is called in the context of the current class schema (in other words `this` is the class schema).

+The best way to learn how to write own modules is investigating existing modules.

 ## Contribution